-Asp ect Area Proposed Action Environmental Impacts No Action Alternative Mat azardous laterials/Solid nd Hazardous /aste Construction: The construction activities at LC-16 would result in a small increase in overall hazardous material use and solid waste and hazardous wastes generated but would have no significant impacts on the environment.
-Implementation of proper engineering controls are required during construction to prevent contact with, or unauthorized release or disposal of, existing contaminated soils or groundwater.
-No hazardous material or solid/hazardous waste impacts would occur.
-Operations and Launch: Launch operations, routine maintenance and flight support activities would require the use and storage of hazardous materials and generation of solid and hazardous waste in small quantities.
+Aspect Area Proposed Action Environmental Impacts No Action Alternative 8.
+Hazardous Materials/Solid and Hazardous Waste Materials/Solid small increase in overall hazardous material use and solid waste and Hazardous wastes generated but would have no significant Operations and Launch: Launch operations, routine maintenance and flight support activities would require the use and storage of hazardous materials and generation of solid and hazardous waste in small quantities.
 Use and generation of hazardous materials and solid or hazardous waste would be somewhat less than EELV-class launch programs at CCAFS since Terran 1 is a smaller vehicle.
-The Proposed Action poses no significant impact on hazardous material use or solid or hazardous waste generated. • • • • • No LC-16 water resources impacts would occur.
+The Proposed Action poses no significant impact on hazardous material use or solid or hazardous waste generated.
+9. Water Resources The Proposed Action would have no significant impact on surface water, groundwater and floodplains and wetlands.
+No LC-16 water resources impacts would occur.
 The Proposed Action will collect and treat all deluge water in accordance with FDEP Industrial Wastewater requirements and therefore no significant impacts on surface waters are expected.
 In a launch abort or failure, debris could land in the ocean or other surface waters.
 Impacts to surface waters from a launch anomaly are similar to current CCAFS launches.
 Relativity's safety and operating procedures minimize the risk of groundwater contamination by fuels or other hazardous liquids.
 Compliance to SJRWMD requirements and implementation of BMPs ensures no impacts to floodplains or wetlands.
 No significant water resource impacts are expected to result from the Proposed Action.
-10. Geo Soil ology and Is No unique geologic features of exceptional interest or mineral resources occur in the project area; therefore, no impacts would occur to these resources.
+10. Geology and Soils No unique geologic features of exceptional interest or mineral resources occur in the project area; therefore, no impacts would occur to these resources.
 No geology or soil impacts would occur.
 The Proposed Action would have no direct impacts on geology or soils.
-11. Tra nsportation A slight increase in the traffic during the approximate 18-month period of construction is anticipated but it would not significantly impact CCAFS roadways.
+11. Transportation A slight increase in the traffic during the approximate 18-month period of construction is anticipated but it would not significantly impact CCAFS roadways.
 Transportation of Terran 1 Program components to assembly areas is not expected to have a significant impact on CCAFS transportation routes.
 During launches, the increase in traffic should be similar to existing launches and would not be significant.
 No transportation impacts.
 No significant transportation impacts are expected to result from the Proposed Action.